It’s WrestleMania 39 weekend! Full match card, UK start time and how to watch it live

 Advertisement

-Fans have also had their eyes glued to WWE’s weekly iterations of RAW and SmackDown, with one of the major storylines heading into the weekend being the much-loved Sami Zayn tagging with Kevin Owens to take the tag titles from The Bloodline.
+One of the biggest storylines that has glued viewers’ eyes to WWE’s weekly iterations of RAW and SmackDown is the much-loved Sami Zayn and Kevin Owens’ feud with The Usos of The Bloodline.
+The team of Zayn and KO main evented the first night of WrestleMania where they defeated their rivals to win the Undisputed Tag Team Championships.

-Major talking points heading into the ‘show of shows’ include whether or not Roman Reigns’ over 900-day reign as Undisputed Universal Champion will come to an end, John Cena’s return to the squared circle, and Edge facing Fin Balor in Hell in a Cell.
+Major talking points heading into Night 2 of the ‘show of shows’ include whether or not Roman Reigns’ over 900-day reign as Undisputed Universal Champion will come to an end by the hands of Cody Rhodes.
+The ‘son of a plumber’ is hoping to finish his WWE return with the major championship after he left competitors AEW to join the company one-year-ago.

 Advertisement